 Just as there are many styles of journaling, there are also many types of journals available.
 Here are some examples:

-Journals don’t have to be fancy.
+Journals don't have to be fancy.
 You could use a spiral notebook or 3-ring binder, or some pieces of scrap paper tucked inside a folder.
-My favorite journals* are super thin notebooks from the Rifle Paper Company because they slip right inside my Self-Care Planner, making them easy to carry with me wherever I go.
+My favorite journals* are super thin notebooks from the Rifle Paper Company because they slip right inside my Lifestyle Design Planner*, making them easy to carry with me wherever I go.

 Gratitude journals* are specifically designed to help you focus on what's good in your life.
 From people to experiences to possessions, these journals will lift your spirits even when life feels heavy.